 Solution

 - Make a distinction – Does the work fit with team standards when it was checked for the first time?
-Is this extra work a result of feedback from the review process or it is of massive benefit to the original code?
-(If this is the case, thatโs great!
-If engineers are continuously taking feedback from the review process and enhancing their code, thatโs something to appreciate.)
+Is this extra work a result of feedback from the review process, or is it of massive benefit to the original code?
+(If this is the case, that’s great!
+If engineers are continuously taking feedback from the review process and enhancing their code, that’s something to appreciate.)

 - A high code churn rate translating into a release could mean that the release is at risk.
 Refining code excessively just before the deadline could be an indication that the release needs to be postponed.